-V{max} is the voltage at which the transition to the maximum (full scale) code occurs
+max is the voltage at which the transition to the maximum (full scale) code occurs.

 INTEGRAL NON-LINEARITY (INL) is a measure of the deviation of each individual code from a line drawn from zero scale (1⁄2 LSB below the first code transition) through positive full scale (1⁄2 LSB above the last code transition).
 The deviation of any given code from this straight line is measured from the center of that code value.
 The end point test method is used.
-Measured at 60 MSPS with a ramp input.
+Measured at 100 Msps with a ramp input.

-INTERMODULATION DISTORTION (IMD) is the creation of additional spectral components as a result of the interaction between two sinusoidal frequencies that are applied to the ADC input at the same time.
-IMD is the ratio of the power in the second and third order intermodulation products to the total power in the original frequencies.
+INTERMODULATION DISTORTION (IMD) is the creation of additional spectral components as a result of two sinusoidal frequencies being applied to the ADC input at the same time.
+It is defined as the ratio of the power in the second and third order intermodulation products to the power in one of the original frequencies.
+IMD is usually expressed in dBFS.

-MISSING CODES are those output codes that are skipped and will never appear at the ADC outputs.
+MISSING CODE are those output codes that are skipped and will never appear at the ADC outputs.
 These codes cannot be reached with any input value.